KuldipSarvaiya/remove-youtube-shorts/Readme.md

 # Ready Made Extension (`dist` folder)

 - `dist` folder in this repo is ready to use extension build.
-Just import that folder into browser extension setting as unpacked and you are good to go.
+Just enable developer mode and import that folder into browser extension setting as unpacked and you are good to go.